-Prior to this offering, our executive officers, directors, and 5% stockholders beneficially owned approximately 85.9% of our voting stock at September 30, 2014, and, upon the closing of this offering, that same group will hold approximately % of our outstanding voting stock (assuming no exercise of the underwriters' option to purchase additional shares) in each case based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover of this prospectus.
-In addition, our principal stockholder, Morningside Venture (VI) Investments Limited, or MVIL, beneficially owns approximately 58.1% of our outstanding voting stock and will hold approximately % of our outstanding voting stock (assuming no exercise of the underwriters' option to purchase additional shares) in each case based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover of this prospectus.
-The previously discussed ownership percentage upon the completion of this offering does not reflect the potential purchase of any shares in this offering by such persons.
-Therefore, even after this offering, these stockholders will have the ability to influence us through this ownership position.
+Prior to this offering, our executive officers, directors, and 5% stockholders beneficially owned approximately 74.5% of our voting stock at March 31, 2015, and, upon the closing of this offering and the concurrent private placement, that same group will hold approximately 64.1% of our outstanding voting stock (assuming they do not purchase shares in this offering and assuming no exercise of the underwriters' option to purchase additional shares) in each case based on an assumed initial public offering price of \$17.00 per share.
+Upon the closing of this offering, assuming the purchase of \$42.5 million of shares of our common stock by certain of our existing stockholders and their affiliated entities who have indicated an interest in purchasing such shares in this offering (or 2,499,998 shares at an assumed initial public offering price \$17.00 per share) that same group will hold 68.2% of our outstanding stock.
+In addition, Morningside Venture (VI) Investments Limited, or MVIL, and Ultimate Keen Limited, or UKL, beneficially own approximately 35.5% and 10.7%, respectively, of our outstanding voting stock prior to the offering and will hold approximately 30.6% and 9.2%, respectively, of our outstanding voting stock upon the closing of the offering (assuming MVIL does not purchase shares in this offering and assuming no exercise of the underwriters' option to purchase additional shares) in each case based on an assumed initial public offering price of \$17.00 per share.
+UKL acquired shares of our stock from MVIL.
+MVIL and UKL have voted together in the past with respect to our common stock and plan to continue to act together with respect to our common stock.
+Together, they beneficially own approximately 46.2% of our outstanding voting stock prior to the offering and will hold approximately 39.8% of our outstanding voting stock upon the closing of the offering (assuming MVIL does not purchase shares in this offering and assuming no exercise of the underwriters' option to purchase additional shares) in each case based on an assumed initial public offering price of \$17.00 per share.
+Upon the closing of this offering, assuming the purchase of \$7.5 million of shares of our common stock by MVIL (or 441,176 shares at an assumed initial public offering price of \$17.00 per share), MVIL will hold 31.3% of our outstanding voting stock and, together with UKL, will hold 40.5% of our outstanding voting stock.
+Therefore, even after this offering and the concurrent private placement, these stockholders will have the ability to influence us through this ownership position.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.